 The foundation of Central Carolina Community College's strength is a competent and caring faculty, staff, and administration.
-We genuinely want to see the student succeed and are willing to go the extra mile to ensure that success.
-Another part of our commitment to student success is a comprehensive program of student financial and academic assistance.
+We genuinely want to see students succeed and are willing to go the extra mile to ensure that success.
+Our commitment to student success includes a comprehensive program of student financial and academic assistance.

-We are committed to helping our students become well-rounded individuals, so we offer a diversified program of student activities designed to develop social and leadership skills and to make the learning experience more enjoyable.
+We are committed to helping our students become well-rounded individuals, and we offer a diversified program of student activities designed to develop social and leadership skills and to make the learning experience enjoyable.

-College Mission, Vision, & Values Mission
+College Mission, Vision, & Values

+Mission